alburycatalina/FHA_intro_to_coding/3_Packages.md

 ## Packages

 ### What are they?
 A packages is an add on list of functions that you can add to your working environment.
-Many have different specialized functions: making graphs, stats, making figures, etc. Today we’ll be working with a pretty common one: dplyr.
+Many have different specialized functions: making figures, stats, working with websites, etc. Today we’ll be working with a pretty common one: dplyr.

 #### *Start with a new R file and save it in yesterday’s folder.*